gormlai/singlefile/README.md

 # singlefile
-A repository for single file libraries
+Strongly inspired by @nothing's set of single file library, this repository represent my own collection of single file libraries used in different projects.